Childrens Holiday Club Team in Thailand

-Come as a team of two or three people to run a programme for our children in mid-October 2019 while their parents attend a WEC branch conference in Tak.
-Run an 8-day programme of activities for two children.
+Come as a team of two or three adults to run a programme for our children in early June 2021 at a beach resort in Sam Roi Yot, where their parents will be attending a WEC branch conference.

 These are opportunities for missionaries' children to have a break from intense cross-cultural experiences, and to holiday and enjoy socialising with other Western children from their parents' home culture.
 Your role is to enhance that experience for them.